Bombardier CS100 Jetliner, Canada

 Bombardier aircraft light deck

-The CS100 aircraft will be equipped with Rockwell Collins Pro Line Fusion integrated avionics system.
+The CS100 aircraft is equipped with Rockwell Collins Pro Line Fusion integrated avionics system.
 The advanced flight deck accommodates two flight crew including a pilot and co-pilot.
 It incorporates large LCD displays, dual flight management system, dual cursor control devices, navigation, communications, surveillance, engine indication and crew alerting system (EICAS), and aircraft maintenance systems.

 The flight deck can be optionally equipped with dual electronic flight bag, single or dual head-up display (HUD) and Cat IIIb autoland capability.
 The line replaceable modules (LRB) are housed in two physically separated cabinets to ease the maintenance and optimise weight.

 CS100 jetliner cabin

 The CS100 aircraft features a five-abreast cabin delivering more seat width per passenger.
 The extra large windows offer better view angles.
 The cabin offers highest overhead bin volume per passenger compared with that of the currently in-service narrow-body aircraft.
 The aircraft features wider aisle for quick boarding and de-boarding of passengers.

 The CS100 offers variety of seating options to meet the requirements of the airlines.
 The interior can be configured for single-class seating (110 seats), mixed-class (100 seats) and high-density class (125 seats) seating.